 In the current economic climate, there is significant pressure to produce greater output for the same cost or for the same output at reduced cost.
 Either way we must find alternative ways of providing products and services to our customers.

 In order to manage Innovation successfully, you need to be able to define it within your own environment and then measure it.
 I use an Innovation model which is flexible enough to do this and which leads logically to the Innovation Toolkit.

-The toolkit consists of three phases; Analysis, Action and Review.
-During the Analysis phase your organisation is analysed using a set of surveys that can be administered either by you or myslef in a number of different ways.
+The Indicator consists of three phases; Analysis, Action and Review.
+During the Analysis phase your organisation is analysed using a set of surveys that can be administered either by you or myself in a number of different ways.
 The results are then compiled into a comprehensive report.